Applied Value: A Quick Guide to Data Monetization

 However, as organizations have digitized their internal systems, a new era of customer insights has been unleashed.
 Now, companies have access to mountains of customer data such as contact details, demographics, customer service requests, browsing history, past purchases and website clicks.

 Using this data, can create new products or services based on real-world customer trends.
-For example, retailers use customer data to develop personalized product recommendations based on individual shopping behaviors as well as hyper-localized in-store experiences such as popups and marketing campaigns.
+For example, retailers such as Zappos and Nike use customer data to develop personalized product recommendations based on individual shopping behaviors as well as hyper-localized in-store experiences such as popups and marketing campaigns.
 Luxury car manufacturer Aston Martin uses customer data to personalize marketing content based on an individual’s passions (i.e. fine wine, travel, etc.) and create interactive user interfaces that help potential customers engage with the company in a deeper way than just browsing the website.
 It’s personalisation service ‘Q’ not only allows users to customize their vehicles to suit their liking, but provides Aston Martin insight into evolving consumer tastes.

 Companies can even turn customer data and analytics themselves into a product or service, a process known as data wrapping.
 In other words, data analytics and dashboard are “wrapped” around a product or service to help customers better utilize or gain value from it.
 By adding embedded analytics features to existing products, businesses can not only help delight customers, but deliver real, tangible value.

 For example, GM has leveraged data wrapping techniques to create analytics dashboards for fleet operators based on real-time telematics data.
 This information helps operators optimize travel routes based on time, mileage and fuel efficiency.
 For GM vehicle lessees, GM has created a tool for monitoring and managing mileage.
 If a customer is at risk for exceeding their mileage limits, they will be alerted and provided with mileage extension options.